nathanyianni/nathanyianni/README.md

 👋 Hi there!

 Welcome to my GitHub profile!
-I'm Nathan, an aspiring developer passionate about web development, game design, photography, and all things computers.
+I'm Nathan, an aspiring data analyst passionate about all things data, web development, game design, photography & computing.
 Here, you'll find a range of projects that reflect my diverse interests and skills.
 📊 Data Analytics 🌐 Web Development

 I'm currently learning Power BI, Google Analytics, Python for Analytics as well as exploring Tableau.